A snapshot is a copy of the user, system and configuration data stored by snapd for one or more snaps on your system. This data can be found in

 To verify the integrity of a snapshot, use the

-$ snap check-snapshot 30 Snapshot #30 verified successfully.
+$ sudo snap check-snapshot 30 Snapshot #30 verified successfully.

 restore command replaces the current user, system and configuration data with the corresponding data from the specified snapshot: